splunk/public-o11y-docs/get-started/onboarding-guide/onboarding-guide.rst

      - Establish repeatable observability practices through automation, data management, detectors, and dashboards

    * - :strong:`Core setup steps`
      - #.
-Create a trial
+Create a trial for your organization
        #.
 Analyze your required network communication
        #.
 Decide how to manage user access
        #.
-Plan your teams structure and token management to control access
+Plan your teams structure and token management strategy to control access

        See :ref:`onboarding-guide-onboarding-readiness` for detailed steps.

      - #.
-Choose an initial rollout environment
+Select an initial rollout environment to get data in
        #.
 Set up Infrastructure Monitoring
        #.
 Set up Application Performance Monitoring
        #.
 Set up Real User Monitoring
        #.
 Set up Synthetics

-       See initial rollout for detailed steps.
+       See :ref:`onboarding-guide-initial-rollout` for detailed steps.

      - #.
 Add Splunk Observability Cloud to your CI/CD pipeline
        #.
 Automate the token rotation process